Share

 This article was originally published on February 11 and has since been updated.

 On the left is the governing Historic Pact’s Iván Cepeda, a senator offering a continuation of the policies of President Gustavo Petro.
-On the far right is Defenders of the Homeland Abelardo de la Espriella, a lawyer and outside candidate in the vein of Argentina’s Javier Milei.
+On the far right is Defenders of the Homeland Abelardo de la Espriella, a lawyer and outsider candidate in the vein of Argentina’s Javier Milei.
 Somewhere between the two stands center-right Democratic Center Senator Paloma Valencia of the Democratic Center, who counts ex-President Álvaro Uribe (2002–2010) as her political mentor.

 In the May 31 first round, a candidate needs more than 50 percent of the vote to win outright.
 Otherwise, a runoff will be held on June 21 between the two top vote-getters.

-Who is leading the polls and what are the top issues for over 41 million registered Colombian voters
+Who is leading the polls and what are the top issues for over 41 million registered Colombian voters.